tandryukha/dropshipping-irondust/docs/api.md

 Notes:
 - Current implementation returns a concise heuristic, grounded in Meilisearch top‑K; can be upgraded to LLM later.

+UI behavior:
+- Normal results remain visible and interactive.
+AI renders above them and does not block.
+- Clear loading and graceful fallback states are shown.
+- Answers are cached for the session and localized by `lang`.

 - /search defaults to lexical (Meilisearch) for instant responses on head terms.
 - It triggers hybrid only when beneficial: